fg-research/website/blog/product/posts/lstm-fcn-ecg-classification.rst

     # load the test data
     test_dataset = pd.read_csv("mitbih_test.csv", header=None)

-To avoid confusion, we move the class labels from the last column to the first column, even though they are obviously not used for inference.
+To avoid confusion, we move the class labels from the last column to the first column, even though they are not used for inference.

 .. code:: python